 Men who develop prostate cancer may choose to have a specialized surgery to remove the prostate.
 It's called robotic-assisted laparoscopic radical prostatectomy (RALP).
 Laparoscopy is at type of surgery that is done by filling the belly with carbon dioxide gas so that a working space can be created.
 Small incisions are created through which instruments are passed.
 During the surgery, six - 1/4 inch to 3/4 inch punctures are made in the abdomen.
 A thin tube with a camera on the end is placed into one of the punctures to help the surgeon see inside the body.
 Long thin instruments are placed in the other punctures to help your surgeon manipulate organs and perform surgery.

-The surgeon will separate the prostate from the bladder, remove the seminal vesicles and a portion of the sperm ducts, separate the prostate from the rectum, perform nerve-sparing in some men and divide the urine channel again at the tip, or apex, of the prostate.
+The surgeon will separate the prostate from the bladder, remove the seminal vesicles and a portion of the sperm ducts, separate the prostate from the rectum, perform nerve-sparing in some men and divide the urine channel again at the tip (apex) of the prostate.

 After the prostate and seminal vesicles are disconnected, your surgeon will place the prostate inside a small plastic bag while it is still inside your body.
 The bag will be removed by enlarging one of the punctures.
 The bladder will be reconnected to the urine channel by suturing the two together.
 A catheter (small rubber tube that allows urine to drain) - will be left in place to help this area heal.
 The specimen will be sent to a pathologist who will carefully examine it under a microscope.
 Your surgeon may decide to remove lymph nodes at the time of your surgery.
 If so, these will also be placed in the specimen bag for examination by the pathologist as well.